ClementPinard/depth-dataset-builder/README.md

     Or use CloudCompare : https://www.cloudcompare.org/doc/wiki/index.php?title=Alignment_and_Registration
     Best results were maintened with these consecutive steps :
     - Crop the /path/georef_dense.ply cloud, otherwise the Octomap will be very inefficient, and the cloud usually has very far outliers
     - Apply noise filtering on cropped cloud
     - Apply fine registration, with final overlap of 50%, scale adjustment, and Enable farthest point removal
-    - save inverse of resulting registration
+    - Save inverse of resulting registration

     For the fine registration part, as said earlier, the aligned cloud is the reconstruction and the reference cloud is the lidar